supastishn/exam-practice/README.md

 - Selection of exercise type, difficulty, and topic
 - Display of generated exercises
 - Copy to clipboard and print functionality (basic)
+- Writing Collaborator mode with AI-generated topics and feedback

 ## File Structure
 ```